Faculty

 Recently, Dr. Xia has focused his attention to the structural mechanism of multidrug resistance mediated by membrane transporters.
 Structural revelation of these transporters promise a detailed understanding of how diverse drugs are pumped and how resistance might be reversed.

-Kapil Parakh, MD, PhD, MPH
+Kapil Parakh, M.D., Ph.D., MPH

 Adjunct Assistant Professor of Medicine, New Haven, CT